What to see in India in 2 weeks?

 We encountered various small scams, mainly in Rajasthan.
 You will be confronted with them in all public and touristic places, even in temples.

 Let it go and move on.
-It’s not worth to ruin your trip over it.
+It’s not worth ruining your trip over it.

 Know how much you need to pay